For your customers

 On the business side, it should allow your sales and support teams to have a comprehensive view of all conversations in one dashboard so that they can prioritize responses and work more efficiently.
 Having a great product interface is equally important on the agent side for your teams to offer engaging conversations that feel natural and friendly.

 A live chat tool shouldn’t be just about agent-to-customer chat experience, but also a customer journey of exploring information at their own pace.
-A modern live chat tool should include self-service offerings such as Frequently Asked Questions (FAQs), self-help guides, tutorials, and help videos for customers to find quick and easy answers to their concerns.
+A modern live chat tool should include self-service offerings such as chatbots, self-help guides, tutorials, and help videos for customers to find quick and easy answers to their concerns.

 A live chat software is essentially a business-enabling tool that should be able to produce measurable metrics for improvement and optimization.
 It should provide useful data points for decision-makers to analyze and identify the best practices and anomalies in their live chat operations.